 Tempeh and I have a rocky relationship.
 And by that I mean I keep trying to like it and I just don’t.

-I’ve tried steaming tempeh before, I’ve tried mixing it into things, but was never quite happy with the texture or flavor.
-Then I asked my pal Laura for some tips and she revealed her go-to method was sautéing.
+I’ve tried steaming tempeh before and I’ve tried mixing it into things, but I was never quite happy with the texture or flavor.
+Then I asked my pal Laura for some tips and she revealed that her go-to method was sautéing.

 Plus, this recipe requires just 9 basic ingredients and comes together in the time it takes to prepare your burrito bowl fixings.

 I hope you all LOVE these burrito bowls!
 They’re:

 This would make a great weeknight meal when you’re craving something hearty and satisfying yet healthy.
 The toppings are extremely customizable.
 I went with black beans, red cabbage, and cilantro, but you can’t go wrong with what’s in season.
 Also, serve with chips.
 Always chips.